lelutin/puppet-asterisk/README.md

  * The `queues_monitor_type` and `queues_monitor_format` parameters to the
    default class were removed in favor of using quoted strings in the options array.
-Users who used those two options need to place their values in the `$queues_options` hash with 'monitor-type' and 'monitor-format' strings as keys, respectively.
+Users who used those two options need to place their values in the `$queues_general` hash with 'monitor-type' and 'monitor-format' strings as keys, respectively.
 To ensure that 'monitor-type' is not present in the config file, simply leave it out (as opposed to the previous behaviour of the option that required an empty string for this).